 Guiding Principles

-There are a few guiding principles of proper business succession planning that are helpful to keep in mind.
 Remember to start family business transition planning as early as possible.
 Planning allows for enough time to work through conflict, place family members in the right roles, and preserve ownership interests if something unexpected happens.

-Also, remember to communicate goals openly.
+Also, communicate goals openly.
 The current business owner and board members should be clear in sharing ideas, insights, and future plans for the business.
 This will allow the next generation to challenge and discuss these goals and work toward a shared vision that preserves the business’ legacy.

 Best Practices for Successful Succession Planning